openfl/www.openfl.org/learn/haxelib/docs/getting-started/choose-a-code-editor.md

 [IntelliJ IDEA](https://www.jetbrains.com/idea/) is primarily marketed as a Java IDE, but it has growing support within the Haxe community, including large teams, such as TiVo.
 The full edition, as well as the free community edition, support the [Haxe plugin](https://plugins.jetbrains.com/plugin/6873?pr=idea), which is not easy to install, but can provide a fuller native IDE experience for macOS or Linux users.

-## Visual Studio Code

-[Visual Studio Code](https://code.visualstudio.com/) (or vscode) is an extensible code editor.
-There is active development on extensions for Visual Studio Code that adds support for the Haxe language, leveraging the Haxe Language Server.
-This provides accurate code completion.
-After installing make sure you install the [Haxe extension pack](https://marketplace.visualstudio.com/items?itemName=vshaxe.haxe-extension-pack).

 ## Other Choices

 There are other code editors to choose from, include vim and up-and-coming Haxe-based editors.
 You can read more at [https://haxe.org/documentation/introduction/editors-and-ides.html](https://haxe.org/documentation/introduction/editors-and-ides.html)